 The new offer from premium machine manufacturer TRUMPF and its partner Munich Re can help.

 The solution: Networking, full automation and Pay-per-Part

 Pay-per-part (PPP) is a usage-based model in which the number and specification of manufactured workpieces is the basis for payment.
-The basis for this provides TRUMPF with the TruLaser Center 7030: It is the first networked and fully automated machine that covers all process steps of laser cutting.
+TRUMPF provides the basis for this with the TruLaser Center 7030: It is the first networked and fully automated machine that covers all process steps of laser cutting.
 It handles the entire cutting process from drawing to the sorted part, including independent loading and unloading.

 This feature set allows a new approach to production, namely “Equipment-as-a-Service” without investment costs.
 The user gets the machine delivered directly to the house and then pays only for the parts produced on the machine.
 For this purpose, the machine is networked via an Industrial IoT (IIoT) component so that it can continuously collect data.
-With the Berlin-based company Relayr, a subsidiary of Munich Re, data-based reinsurance production guarantees will also become part of the package: users will be compensated in the event of unplanned downtime.
+Through Berlin-based Relayr, a subsidiary of Munich Re, data-based reinsurance production guarantees will also be part of the package: users will be compensated in the event of unplanned downtime.

 To further optimize the machine on an ongoing basis, TRUMPF can provide remote support.
 In addition, there are trained technicians who regularly check the machine status and can quickly intervene in case of problems.
 They schedule maintenance in advance to avoid production downtime.